Changes we're making to our Health Proposition

-Our key announcements for our 2020 health proposition are improvements to our pricing models for calculating premiums and two new low-cost plans with worldwide cover.
+Our key announcements for our 2020 Health Proposition are improvements to our pricing models for calculating premiums and two new low-cost plans with worldwide cover.
 The changes to our pricing model allow us to price more accurately and sustainably, while the introduction of BronzeLite and SilverLite will give our members a greater degree of choice.
 We’re also taking the William Russell brand in a fresh direction.
-It’s an iterative process, but you’ll notice improvements from now onwards.
+It’s an iterative process, but you’ll notice improvements from now onward.
 Plus, we’ll soon release some long-awaited online functionality to make life easier for our members and brokers alike.

 Changes by topic

-The main change to our health proposition for 2020 is the introduction of two new low-cost plans.
+The main change to our 2020 Health Proposition is the introduction of two new low-cost plans.
 These two plans (BronzeLite and SilverLite) replace the Essential plans, which are now only available to existing members.
 The BronzeLite and SilverLite plans are low-cost, capped-benefit plans, but more closely related to the Bronze, Silver, and Gold plans in terms of their benefits and areas of cover.

 Most of the work we’ve done for the 2020 health plans is behind the scenes, where we’ve improved the way in which we calculate premiums.